 Most importantly, remember to enjoy the season and surround yourself with friends and family.
 Creating a well-rounded exercise program will help you stay on top of your goals while still taking advantage of seasonal festivities.
 Have questions?
 A NIFS trainer can help set you up for success!

-This blog was written by Ellyn Grant, Healthy Lifestyle Coordinator.
+This blog was written by Ellyn Grant.
 To read more about the NIFS bloggers, click here.